 - The qualifying dwelling is sold.

 - It ceases to be the principal residence.

 Requirements for the Real Property Exemption of Surviving Spouses

 Killed in Action

-To request a copy of the DD 1300, you may submit Standard Form 180 to the National Archives.
-To view the form, you will need Adobe Reader.
+- To request a copy of the DD 1300, submit Standard Form 180 to the National Archives.

 Use / Occupancy

-If you feel you meet the qualifications for real property exemption for Surviving Spouses, you may access the application below or by contacting our office at 703-737-8557 or at
+If you feel you meet the qualifications for real property exemption for Surviving Spouses, you may access the application below or by emailing our office or call at 703-737-8557

-will provide physical or sensory accommodations for individuals to utilize this Program.
+For assistance, contact the Office of the Commissioner of the Revenue.
+We will provide physical or sensory accommodations for individuals to utilize this program.